Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Permits can be arranged through a Himalaya Guide Nepal in Kathmandu, which is often the easiest option, or we can obtain them individually from the Nepal Tourism Board and at various checkpoints along the route.

-Trekking agencies often offer packages that include accommodation in teahouses, meals, necessary permits for Sagarmatha National Park and Khumbu Pasang Lhamu, round-trip flights between Kathmandu and Lukla, and the assistance of guides and porters.
-Booking a package can be more convenient and sometimes cheaper, especially with group discounts.
-For instance, a trek costing $1,175 for one person may drop to about $1,080 each for a group of 9 to 12.
-Agencies may also offer seasonal discounts or early booking incentives.
-Costs can vary based on choices like upgraded accommodations or helicopter transfers.
+Our packages include teahouse accommodations, meals, necessary permits for Sagarmatha National Park and Khumbu Pasang Lhamu, round-trip flights between Kathmandu and Lukla, and the support of guides and porters.
+Booking a package with us can be convenient and cost-effective, especially for groups.
+For example, the Everest Three Passes Trek priced at USD 1,634 for one person drops to USD 1,120 per person for groups of 11 or more.
+Costs can vary depending on options such as upgraded accommodations, helicopter transfers, seasonal discounts, or early booking incentives.

 Procedure for Emergency Evacuation in the Everest Three Passes Trek